Skip to main content

 Voice of Customer (VoC)

 The collection and analysis of customer feedback, preferences, and expectations across all touchpoints.
-In competitive intelligence, VoC extends beyond your own customers to include competitor customers — revealing dissatisfaction, unmet needs, and switching triggers.
+The term entered mainstream practice in the 1990s through quality-management research at MIT.
+In competitive intelligence, VoC extends beyond your own customers to include competitor customers, revealing dissatisfaction, unmet needs, and switching triggers.

 W